usnationalarchives/social-media-strategy/pages/goal3.md

 <ul>
   <li>
-  Staff use campaign URLs, hashtags, and Google Analytics Campaigns to track clicks and engagement with our content, including referrals to our website.
+  Staff use campaign URLs, hashtags, and tools (such as Google Analytics Campaigns) to track clicks and engagement with our content, including referrals to our website.
 This information helps us better understand the digital customer journey.
   </li>
   <li>
-  Staff track audience engagement metrics (such as comments, shares, replies, use of hashtags) for every platform, and examine the data for our most and least successful posts so that we understand and can build on audience preferences.
+  Staff track audience engagement metrics (such as comments, shares, replies, use of hashtags) for every platform and examine the data for our most and least successful posts so that we understand and can build on audience preferences.
   </li>
   <li>
   The Digital Plan includes an easy-to-use worksheet for content creators to use to identify and track success measurements for their projects and posts.
 Staff share these worksheets on the ICN where everyone can use their experiences to improve their own campaigns and postings.